Campus Visits and Webinars

 Included in the workshop are lectures, seminar discussions, small group meetings, writing conferences, films, practice teaching sessions and presentations by nationally known educators, scholars, poets and artists.

 During the summer workshop, students engage a graduate-level curriculum of critical, cultural and educational theory.
 Students also prepare for the GRE and work on their statements of purpose.
 In mid-July, the IRT hosts its annual Recruiters’ Weekend for all students where deans and admissions representatives from consortium institutions are eager to speak with potential candidates about their graduate programs.
 Summer workshop participants receive a $1,500 stipend, travel expenses (for those traveling by plane or train), and room and board.

 Admission for the summer workshop is highly selective.
 If we are unable to offer you a place in the workshop, you will still be considered automatically for a place in the year-long program.

-The 2014 Annual Consortium Recruiters' Weekend will be held on Friday, July 18th and Saturday, July 19th.
+The 2015 Annual Consortium Recruiters' Weekend will be held on Friday, July 17th and Saturday, July 18th at Phillips Academy.